Austan Goolsbee: Recognition

 Press profiles of him include those done by The New York Times, NPR, George Will, the Financial Times, Reuters TV, the Chicago Tribune, Crain's Chicago Business, and Politico.

 Personal life

 Goolsbee married Robin Winters on November 1, 1997.
 She was a management consultant with McKinsey & Company at the time and earlier the director of business development at MTV International.
-They have a daughter, Aden, and two sons, Addison and Emmett.